-Medicaid and NCHC shall cover compounded products when:
+Medicaid shall cover compounded products when:

-- a. a mixture of two or more ingredients is physically inseparable; - b. at least one of the components of the compounded drug is a legend drug; - c. it is expected that the quantity of legend drug is sufficient to have a therapeutic effect; and - d. the legend drug is manufactured by a company that has signed a national Medicaid Drug Rebate Agreement with Centers for Medicaid and Medicare Services (CMS).
+- 1.a mixture of two or more ingredients is physically inseparable; - 2. at least one of the components of the compounded drug is a legend drug; - 3.it is expected that the quantity of legend drug is sufficient to have a therapeutic effect; and - 4. the legend drug is manufactured by a company that has signed a national Medicaid Drug Rebate Agreement with Centers for Medicaid and Medicare Services (CMS).